kokoko3k/koko-aio-slang/docs-ng.md

           It may cause moiree if combined with curvature, dedot, or sparkling look punch.
         Values < 1.0 tend to nullify the whole mask effect.

-    Horizontal mask (rgb subpixel mask strength)
-        X resolution: (core or screen) (**):
-            0: Phosphors width will be relative to the pixel width of the core (game).
-            1: Phosphors width will be relative to the pixel width of the screen.
-        Cell size multiplier x (neg=divider):
-            Multiply (or divide if the parameter is < 0) the mask (cell) size by a factor.
-            As stated(**), the size may be relative to screen or core, this allow you to "zoom" the cell horizontally and can be useful if you have an HiDPI screen.
-            For example, you may choose to use screen sized masks and zoom them by a factor of 2 or 3 to make room for phosphors and see them visually grow in width.
-            Likewise, you can use core/game(**) sized masks and divide them by a factor if they appear too big.
-        Mask type preset:
-            You can have the shader generate a preconfigured mask for you:
-            1:gm 2:gmx 3:rgb 4:rgbx 5:rbg 6:rbgx 7:wx
-            1:GreenMagenta, 2:GreenMagentaGap, 3:RedGreenBlue, 4:RedGreenBlueGap, 5:RedBlueGreen, 6:RedBlueGreenGap
-            7:WhiteGap (means r,g and b phosphors are completely overlapped, nice with scanline deconvergence)

-            (beware that due to limitations of the actual implementation, masks ending in "x") works reliable when emulating slotmasks only at screen coordinates with multiplier = 1.0) bh selecting preset = 0, you can draft your own by using the following knobs:
-                Phosphors+gap count (mask size):
-                    How much phosphors or blank spaces the final mask will have.
-                R,G,B, Phosphor position:
-                    The position of every phosphor.
-                Example 1: Phosphors+gap count=4 and R=0 G=1 B=2
-                ...will give you a mask with red,green,blue and a blank space.
-                Example 2: Phosphors+gap count=2 and R=1 G=0 B=1
-                ...will give a mask with green + a mix of blue and red (magenta) Example 3: Phosphors+gap count=3 and R=1 G=1 B=1
-                ...will give a mask with a blank space, the neutral white color and another blank space Example 4: Phosphors+gap count=1 and R=0 G=0 B=0 ...like the previous one, but without any blank spaces.
-        Phosphors width Min, Max:
-            The width of each phosphors can grow or shrink, depending on the luminosity of the underlying pixel luminance.
-            1.0 refers to the full mask width, so stay around 0.2 if you want avoid them to blend.
-            Use Min and Max parameter to limit the minimum and maximum size they can reach.
-        Phosphors width min->max gamma:
-                Since emulating phosphors with high Min-Max range changes the apparent gamma of the final image, it is advised, if needed, to use this option to compensate, instead of the main gamma correction.
-                It is also a quick way to make the image brighter or darker.
-        Black level of the unexcided phosphor grid Draw the vertical grid that hosts phosphors.
-            This is likely to produce moiree when using X resolution = core

     Scanlines (*4)
             Scanlines emulation, set the strength of the effect here.
         Use fake integer scanlines